cipherstash/protect-example-nextjs-14-supabase/README.md

 - Bulk decryption of encrypted data
 - Secure API routes for data insertion

+### Implementation Requirements

+When implementing Protect.js in your own application, there are several key requirements to note:

+1. **Server-Side Data Handling**

+   - All encryption/decryption must be performed server-side
+   - Use `getServerSideProps` for fetching and decrypting data ([example in `src/pages/index.tsx`](src/pages/index.tsx))
+   - Create API routes for handling data insertion with encryption ([example in `src/pages/api/users.ts`](src/pages/api/users.ts))

+2. **Type Safety**

+   - Implement Zod schemas to validate encrypted and decrypted data ([example in `src/lib/data.ts`](src/lib/data.ts))
+   - Define separate schemas for encrypted and decrypted data structures
+   - Use TypeScript types to ensure type safety throughout the application

+3. **Database Integration**

+   - Store both plaintext and encrypted versions of sensitive data
+   - Use bulk decryption for efficient data retrieval ([example in `src/lib/data.ts`](src/lib/data.ts))
+   - Implement proper error handling for encryption/decryption operations

+4. **Security Best Practices**
+   - Never expose encryption/decryption logic to the client
+   - Use API routes for all data modification operations ([example in `src/pages/api/users.ts`](src/pages/api/users.ts))
+   - Implement proper error handling and validation

 ### Database Integration

 The application uses Supabase as its database backend: